 Duke BSE and MEM: 4+1

 Duke undergrads can earn a bachelor's degree and a Master of Engineering Management (MEM) degree in as little as 4.5 to 5 years through Duke's progressive 4+1 Master's program.
-Admitted students get a head start in this accelerated program by taking graduate level courses during their senior year.
-Interested students should complete our online application for admission to begin the program in the fall or spring of their senior year.
-If admitted, students can take up to four MEM courses in their senior year toward MEM degree requirements.
+Students who are admitted as undergradutes get a head start in this accelerated program by taking graduate level courses during their senior year.

 Details to Remember

-- Complete our online application as early as the spring of your junior year for fall admission or fall of your senior year for spring admission and indicate that you are a 4+1 candidate.
+- To be admitted while an undergraduate, complete our online application as early as the spring of your junior year for fall admission or fall of your senior year for spring admission and indicate that you are a 4+1 candidate.
 See our tips on choosing when to apply.
-An application fee waiver is available for Duke students.
+An application fee waiver is available for Duke students, and Duke 4+1 applicants are not required to take the GRE.

 - You can allocate four graduate courses* taken in your senior year toward your MEM degree requirements using the Pratt Credit Transfer form.
 This form is to be filed after you have been awarded your undergraduate degree.
 Transferred courses must fulfill MEM degree requirements.
 Note: Only the credits transfer, the grade remains on your undergraduate transcript and is part of your undergraduate GPA.